Audi A6: Engines

-All engines are equipped with the MHEV Plus mild hybrid system includes a 48-volt battery, belt-alternator starter, and an electric motor/generator.
+All engines except for the 2.0 TFSI are equipped with the MHEV Plus mild hybrid system includes a 48-volt battery, belt-alternator starter, and an electric motor/generator.
 At full acceleration, the electric motor can provide an additional 24 PS and 230 Nm of torque, while also using the braking energy to recharge the small battery.
 According to Audi, this setup allows the A6 to drive solely on electric power during low-speed maneuvers.

 In May 2025, the plug-in hybrid electric vehicle (PHEV) powertrain marketed as the e-hybrid quattro was introduced and it is available two power outputs.
 The plug-in hybrid powertrain uses the 2.0 TFSI engine from the EA888 series producing 252 PS, combined with an electric motor that produces an output of 143 PS.
 The 25.9 kWh lithium-ion battery is positioned above the rear axle, the battery capacity increase by 45% compared to its predecessor, which means the A6 models can drive more than 100 km in electric-only range.
 The maximum AC charging power of 11 kW and the charging time duration from 0 to 100 percent in just 2.5 hours.
 The degree of thrust recuperation performance in electric driving mode (EV mode) can be adjusted to three different levels using paddles on the steering wheel and the vehicle automatically recovers energy when this function is activated.
 Two operating modes are available to the hybrid management system: “EV” and “hybrid.”
 In EV mode, the plug-in hybrid models run solely on electric power.
 In hybrid mode, the hybrid management system maintains a specific charge level as needed in order to save enough electrical energy for later use.
 Combined with the quattro ultra drive and standard all-wheel steering, the electrified dual-clutch transmission increases manoeuvrability at low speeds and provides additional stability at higher speeds.